 Examples of new media development can be seen throughout our programs and products, including:

 We have brought some of the best aspects of hands-on learning and effective educator tools to our new mobile apps for the iPad and iPhone.
 Funded by the NIH, "I Got This" is an interactive story about living with type 2 diabetes.
 "Monster Heart Medic," our first app available on both iOS and Android, engages players with an educational adventure game about a monster with a cardiovascular problem.
 DIY Human Body, part of the NIH series as "Monster Heart Medic" and "I Got This," families and educators can investigate and learn about the human body at home, school, or anywhere you go.
 DIY Lake Science, funded by the NSF, challenges families to explore lake ecosystems with a simulated lake and hands-on activities.
-DIY Sun Science allows families and educators to investigate and learn about the Sun through hands-on actives, images & videos, and live views from NASA satellites.
-DIY Nano, created in partnership with the NISE network, explores do-it-yourself nanotechnology activities within the context of a cooking show-like interactive platform.
+DIY Sun Science allows families and educators to investigate and learn about the Sun through hands-on activities, images & videos, and live views from NASA satellites.
+DIY Nano, created in partnership with the NISE network, explores do-it-yourself nanotechnology activities within the context of a recipe app-like interactive platform.
 Howtosmile is an intelligent mobile search engine across the popular catalog of free hands-on activities at Howtosmile.org.
 Find these apps at the links below:

 The Hall has a large family of websites of all sizes and functions, from our Drupal-driven home page to highly specialized project pages.
 Our technology developers use the latest dynamic programming tools to deliver websites filled with interactive media and opportunities for visitor contributions.
 Although the Hall has websites for many audiences, we specialize in websites for youth and the educator community.
 Enjoy the examples below: